prog4biol/evop2019/EVOP_Python_2018.md

 > The `sub()` function returns "Who's afraid of the big bad goat?"
 The value of variable str has not been altered  The new string can be stored in a new variable for later use.

-Let's save the returned new string in a variable
+Let's save the new string that is returned in a variable

 ```python
   >>> str = "He had a wife."